hungle913/liri-node-app/README.md

     * The album that the song is from

-* node liri.js omdb 'movie name'
+* node liri.js movie-this 'movie name'

 This will show the following information about each movie in your terminal/bash window.